asticode/go-astilectron-bundler/README.md

 Paths can be either relative or absolute but we **strongly** encourage to use relative paths.

 If no input path is specified, the working directory path is used.

-We **strongly** encourage to execute the **bundler** while in the directory of the project you're bundling.
+We **strongly** encourage to leave the input path option empty and execute the **bundler** while in the directory of the project you're bundling.

 # Usage